Mar 2023-Feb 2024

 WORLD FOOD PROGRAMME

-The World Food Programme (WFP) is the world’s largest humanitarian organisation, saving lives in emergencies and using food assistance to build a pathway to peace and prosperity.
-In 2022, WFP reached 160 million people in over 120 countries and territories.
-We funded WFP’s School Meals Programme across Africa and the Middle East from 2014 until 2021.
-We’ve also supported WFP in Mozambique since 2014, initially focusing on setting up a nationally owned school meals programme for all pre-primary and primary schools across the country.
-Since 2017, we’ve been funding WFP’s work to provide post-harvest-loss solutions for smallholder farmers.
-In 2022, we funded the organisation’s food and nutrition assistance operations in Afghanistan and Pakistan.
-Today, we’re helping WFP reach vulnerable communities affected by hunger, conflict, and climate shocks across the Horn of Africa.
+The World Food Programme (WFP) is the world’s largest humanitarian agency dedicated to fighting hunger.
+In 2023, it reached 152 million people in over 120 countries and territories.
+We supported WFP’s school meals programmes across Africa and the Middle East between 2014 and 2021.
+In Mozambique, where we’ve supported WFP since 2014, we contributed to the establishment of a nationally owned school meals programme for all pre-primary and primary schools in the country and, since 2017, we’ve helped pilot post-harvest-loss solutions for smallholder farmers.
+In 2022 and 2023, we funded food and nutrition assistance for WFP programs in Afghanistan, Pakistan, and the Horn of Africa.
+Today, we’re helping WFP provide critical aid to communities in need across North Africa and the Middle East.

 CHALLENGE